MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/offlineconversion.md

 ---
-title: OfflineConversion Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: OfflineConversion Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an offline conversion that you send to Bing Ads.
 ---
-# OfflineConversion Data Object
+# OfflineConversion Data Object - Campaign Management
 Defines an offline conversion that you send to Bing Ads.

 To set up offine conversion tracking, create an [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md).
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *All*, then all offline conversions for the same *MicrosoftClickId* with different conversion times will be added cumulatively.
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *Unique*, then only the first conversion that happens after an ad click will be counted.
 Duplicate offline conversions with the same *MicrosoftClickId* and *ConversionTime* will be ignored.
 In other words only the first offline conversion for a given *MicrosoftClickId* and *ConversionTime* will be counted.